13dimon13/rsschool-cv/cv.md

 5. Sorry, but the last 15 months I **worked a SEO-specialist**, so I don't have code examples.
 6. Unfortunately, I didn't work a programmer, so **I don't have** experience in this area.
 7. I graduated from BNTU and have a degree in **mechanical engineering**, and also underwent retraining at "Institute of retraining and advanced training BNTU" as a **programmer-web designer**.
 Then graduated from the online school "Netology", specializing in **SEO-optimization**.
+8. English is weak, but I go to courses.
+The test, a link to which was given in the discord, **showed level A2+**.